 While dark hair can look rich and sultry, only blonde hair has the power to convey energy, youth, and fun in such an incredible way.
-Light, bright and gorgeous, blonde hair is a tempting colour that most women try at least once in their lives.
-These days, thanks to some incredible advances in hair colouring, going blonde needn’t be scary.
+Light, bright, and gorgeous, blonde hair is a tempting color that most women try at least once in their lives.
+These days, thanks to some incredible advances in hair coloring, going blonde needn’t be scary.
 All you need to do is find the right shade of blonde to suit you and you’ll be looking like a bombshell before you know it.

 Light Blonde Hair Colours

-Perfect for ladies who were born blonde, light blonde colours can be soft, feminine, and striking all at once.
-If you have fair skin and light coloured eyes, such as blue or green, these shades will most likely hit your sweet spot.
+Perfect for ladies who were born blonde, light blonde colors can be soft, feminine, and striking all at once.
+If you have fair skin and light-colored eyes, such as blue or green, these shades will most likely hit your sweet spot.

 Platinum Blonde Hair

 Platinum blonde is one of the lightest shades of blonde possible and looks best on fair skin tones and some medium skin tones with a yellowish tint.
 The color also looks particularly striking when paired with bright blue eyes to create an “icy” effect.
 Made iconic by Marilyn Monroe, this unique hue is a perfect bombshell blonde color but can also work well with edgy, modern styles.

 Sort of like a cool shade of platinum, ash blonde hair is a whiter blonde hue that features a grey or ash-colored tint.
 This light hair color looks best with light complexions and light eye colors, such as blue, green, and light hazel.
 If you’ve already got light blonde hair, you can quickly achieve this look through balayage.
 For those with darker hair, the transition may take longer but you have the option of leaving your roots dark to add dimension.